snowflakedb/pdo_snowflake/README.rst

 Use easy logging while debugging your code
 ----------------------------------------------------------------------

 When debugging an application, increasing the log level can provide more granular information about what the application is doing.
-The Easy Logging feature simplifies debugging by letting you change the log level and the log file destination using a configuration file (i.e. :code:`sf_client_config.json`).
+The Easy Logging feature simplifies debugging by letting you change the log level and the log file destination using the configuration file, :code:`sf_client_config.json`.

 You typically change log levels only when debugging your application.